plblum/jivs/README.md

 <a name="submitstep3"></a>
 **Step 3** has a server and client side implementation.

-On the server side, create a JSON representation of the issues found.
+On the server side, create a JSON representation of the business logic errors found.
 If you use Jivs own `BusinessLogicError interface`, you will reduce the work on the client side.
 ```ts
 interface BusinessLogicError {
     errorMessage: string;